-The campus closure scheduled for Spring quarter will require faculty to format their courses in alternate teaching modalities.
+Due to the Campus moving to Virtual Instruction, faculty will be required to format their courses in alternate teaching modalities.
 Please use our Instructional Continuity button, below, to find and explore alternatives for successful instruction during the closure.
 Below this box, please select "ATI Faculty Workshops in Alternative Teaching Modalities" for dates, live Zoom links, and recordings of previous workshops.

 eduroam Campus Wireless Network (WiFi)

 IT Services installs, maintains and operates the CSUSB wireless network and ensures that all wireless services deployed on campus adhere to CSUSB standards for performance, security and access control.
 We operate nearly 1000 wireless access points across campus that connect on average 60,000 devices per week.

 How to Connect

 To connect to eduroam, enter your username/password in the following format: